-In 2010, Senator Johnson was first elected to serve as the Senate Co-Chair of the Canada-United States Inter-Parliamentary Group.
+In 2010, former Senator Johnson was first elected to serve as the Senate Co-Chair of the Canada-United States Inter-Parliamentary Group.
 She was re-elected by parliamentarians from all parties in 2012 and was again re-elected in 2015.

 The Canada-United States Inter-Parliamentary Group is an Association that looks to find points of junction in national policies, start dialogue on points of discrepancy, promote exchange of information, and encourage better understanding between Canadian and American parliamentarians.

 Delegates from the Parliament of Canada and the United States Congress attend annual meetings, alternating Canada and the United States.
 The delegates aim to identify shared principles and uncover possible solutions to a range of bilateral and multilateral issues of concern to both countries.